- Race Bib and Medal Holder

 This is Amazon’s top-rated and best-selling organic vegan pre-workout for a reason!
 Our Certified Organic ingredients will give you a clean and powerful energy boost with a long-lasting pump to conquer your workout and achieve your dream physique.

 I hate feeling bulky when I run but I hate feeling cold too.
 When I had to run in the cold, these long johns were perfect.
 You wouldn’t think something as thin and fine as silk would be warm but it is!

-It’s also light weight and breathes.
+It’s also lightweight and breathes.
 These keep you warm while keeping you dry.
-Because it’s not bulky, you can wear these as a bottom layer with a looser layer on top.
+Because it’s not bulky, you can wear these as a bottom layer with your favorite running shirt on top.

-Protein bars seem like the ideal solution but most of them are no better for you than a candy bar, tons of sugar and other yucky stuff.
+Protein bars seem like the ideal solution but most of them are no better for you than a candy bar, with tons of sugar and other yucky stuff.
 Epic bars are different.
-The Chicken Sriracha bars have 15 grams of protein, 0 grams of sugar and just 1 gram of carbs.
-You get a dozen 1.5 ounce bars.
+The Chicken Sriracha bars have 15 grams of protein, 0 grams of sugar, and just 1 gram of carbs.
+You get a dozen 1.5-ounce bars.